zilch/type-route/README.md

 routes.post.link({ postId: "abc" }); // returns { href: "/post/abc", onClick: Function }
 ```

 The `link` function will construct an object containing both an `href` property and an `onClick` function.
-When called the `onClick` function calls `preventDefault` on the event object passed to it and triggers that particular route's `push` function with the parameters provided to `link`.
+When called, the `onClick` function calls `preventDefault` on the event object passed to it and triggers that particular route's `push` function with the parameters provided to `link`.
 In React, for example, the `link` function may be used like this:

 ```tsx
 <a {...routes.home.link()}>Home</a>